huggingface/course/video_transcripts/en/chapter2/04c_character-based-tokenizers.md

+Before diving in character-based tokenization, understanding why this kind of tokenization is interesting requires understanding the flaws of word-based tokenization.
+If you haven't seen the first video on word-based tokenization we recommend you check it out before looking at this video.
 Let's take a look at character-based tokenization.
-Understanding why character-based tokenization is interesting requires understanding the flaws of word-based tokenization.
-If you haven't seen the first vide on word-based tokenization we recommend you check it out before looking at this video.

 We now split our text into individual characters, rather than words